 Transport Configurations can be specified for Domain Participants, Publishers, Subscribers, Data Writers, and Data Readers.
 When a Data Reader or Writer is enabled, it uses the most specific configuration it can locate, either directly bound to it or accessible through its parent entity.
 For example, if a Data Writer specifies a Transport Configuration, it always uses it.
 If the Data Writer does not specify a configuration, it tries to use that of its Publisher or Domain Participant in that order.
 If none of these entities have a transport configuration specified, the Global Transport Configuration is obtained from the Transport Registry.
 The Global Transport Configuration can be specified by the user via either configuration file, command line option, or a member function call on the Transport Registry.
-If not defined by the user, a default transport configuration is used which contains all available transport implementations with their default configuration parameters.
-If you don't specifically load or link in any other transport implementations, OpenDDS uses the tcp transport for all communication.
+If not defined by the user, a default transport configuration is used which contains all available transport implementations, OpenDDS uses the tcp transport for all communication.